 Michelle is also a working writer with bylines in Vox, Racked, Recode, Curbed, Eater DC, Education Week, Washington City Paper, DCist, Greater Greater Washington, DC Refined, Whurk Magazine, and Tagg Magazine.

-In April of 2019, her first book will be published by Arcadia Publishing as a historical guide to the most notable sites near every Metro station in the D.C. area.
+In April of 2019, her first book was published by Arcadia Publishing as a historical guide to the most notable sites near every Metro station in the D.C. area.